EthenStrine/English/_posts/2018-12-11-Semester Review.md

 E. fate (wyrd)

-    Old English wyrd is a verbal noun formed from the verb weorþan, meaning "to come to pass, to become."
+    Wyrd is a verbal noun formed from the verb weorþan, meaning "to come to pass, to become."
+The concept of fate was heavily sewn into the cloth that was nordic society.

 F. paganism vs. Christianity

+    The conversion of Æthelberht, king of Kent is the first account of any Christian bretwalda conversion and is told by the Venerable Bede in his histories of the conversion of England.
+A famous case of a ruler adopting Christanity as well as keeping parts of his old faith was king Rædwald of East Anglia, who had a Christian altar erected within his pagan temple.
+His suspected burial place at Sutton Hoo shows definite influences of both Christian and pagan burial rites.

 ### V. ANALYSIS OF LITERARY SELECTIONS On the exam, you will have poems and excerpts from poems and other texts to analyze that we have not read.
 They were purposefully selected to test your interpretive, analy tical, and comprehension skills, as well as your knowledge of the various literary eras.
 In preparation, read the following texts and answer the questions for each.